Follow Waterford Sports Partnership on Facebook

 • Economic contribution of volunteers in sport valued at €1.5 billion annually

-Gavin Lonergan with his Volunteer in sport Award Medal
+Gavin Lonergan from Little Vikings with his Volunteer in sport Award Medal

 The Federation of Irish Sport is proud to announce that Gavin Lonergan has been named County Waterford’s 2024 recipient of the Volunteers in Sport Awards.
 Gavin will be honoured at a special awards ceremony on Friday, 28th February 2025, at the Crowne Plaza Hotel, Blanchardstown, alongside a volunteer from every county in Ireland (four in Dublin) in recognition of their dedication and passion for their local club.